 Costa Rica’s central highlands are dotted with a number of exquisite and captivatingly biodiverse cloud forests.

-Typified by elevated and tropical evergreen forest land with 100 per cent humidity and hence almost always shrouded in clouds and mist, is from where the name sprung.
-And Costa Rica is fortunate enough to have at least six cloud forest zones concentrated in the central highlands and in the central south.
+Typified by elevated and tropical evergreen forest land with 100 per cent humidity the area is therefore almost always shrouded in clouds and mist.
+Costa Rica is fortunate enough to have at least six cloud forest zones concentrated in the central highlands and in the central south.

-Monteverde is the country’s most renowned destinations for cloud forests.
+Monteverde is the country’s most renowned destination for cloud forests.
 A small town hemmed in by the Santa Elena and Monteverde Reserves, it is also very close to the Arenal volcano area.
-Here you can trek the trails that traverse these copious habitats of lichen, moss, and orchids, populated by ocelots, butterflies, umbrella birds and the endangered Quetzal.
+Here you can hike along the trails that traverse these copious habitats of lichen, moss and orchids, populated by ocelots, butterflies, umbrella birds and the endangered Quetzal.

-To the south east of Monteverde and 1hr 30mins north of San Jose is Bajos del Toro and the Bosque de Paz Biological Preserve.
-This cloud forest is sandwiched between the Juan Castro Blanco and Poas Volcano national parks and home to an exuberant number of bird species such as 4 types of heron, hawks, falcons, eagles, doves, parakeets, owls and hummingbirds.
+To the south-east of Monteverde and 1.5 hours north of San Jose is Bajos del Toro and the Bosque de Paz Biological Preserve.
+This cloud forest is sandwiched between the Juan Castro Blanco and Poas Volcano national parks and home to a large number of bird species such as four types of heron, hawks, falcons, eagles, doves, parakeets, owls and hummingbirds.

 The closest to San Jose to the west is San Ramon.
-Just over an hour’s drive from the capital, the area is characterised by tranquil coffee plantations and the magnificent Peñas Blancas and Alberto Manuel Brenes Reserves.
-See deer, black guans, 57 different types of mammals and the clay-coloured Robin amongst so much more.
+Just over an hour’s drive from the capital, this area is characterised by tranquil coffee plantations and the magnificent Peñas Blancas and Alberto Manuel Brenes Reserves.
+See deer, black guans, 57 different types of mammals and the clay-coloured Robin among much more.